Nancy Ajram: 2015–present: The Voice Kids, Nancy 9, Nancy 10 and Nancy 11

 In the Arabic dub of "Power of Four," a one-hour special episode of The Powerpuff Girls, Ajram voices the fourth Powerpuff Girl, Bliss, who appears in the episode.
 "Power of Four" premiered on Cartoon Network MENA on November 9, 2017.

 In 2018, Ajram became the first Lebanese singer to surpass 100 million views on YouTube with her song "Ya Banat" on an unofficial YouTube channel.
 In September 2018, she released the single "Badna Nwalee El Jaw" first on Anghami and then on her official YouTube channel.
 It was followed by another single "Albi Ya Albi" in January 2020.
 During the COVID-19 pandemic, Ajram performed in an exclusive live concert on YouTube in May 2020, titled Hope Beyond Borders.
 It was followed by another live concert on TikTok in September 2020, titled The 2020 Live Show.
 The event was scheduled to take place in August but was delayed due to the 2020 Beirut explosion.

 Ajram marked Mother's Day by releasing the song "Emmi" in March 2021.
 Between May and July 2021, she released four promotional singles from her upcoming tenth album.
 The album titled Nancy 10 was released on July 10, 2021.

-On 25 July 2022, Ajram's single "Sah Sah" became the first Arabic language song to enter Billboard's Dance/Electronic Songs.
+On 25 July 2022, Ajram's single "Sah Sah" became the first Arabic language song to enter Billboard's Dance/Electronic Songs featuring American DJ Marshmello.

+Nancy Ajram released her eleventh studio album, Nancy 11, on July 17, 2025.
+The album explores the concepts of duality and self-love.
+It achieved strong chart success, reaching the top ten in Lebanon, Yemen, Jordan, Algeria, Tunisia, Oman, Egypt, Saudi Arabia, Kuwait, Bahrain, Finland, Turkmenistan and Qatar, and peaking at number one in Lebanon, Yemen, Algeria, Saudi Arabia and Qatar.

+Shortly thereafter, on 5 November 2025, Ajram made history with her first-ever concert in Indonesia, performing at Istora Senayan Arena in Jakarta.
+The show drew thousands of fans, featured a rotating stage and a setlist of around 18 of her biggest hits, and even included a surprise duet with Indonesian star Ayu Ting Ting on “Ma Tegi Hena”.
+Media observers noted that this performance marked the first major concert in Southeast Asia by an Arab artist, further cementing Nancy Ajram’s status as an established international icon.